What is a Delaware Corporation?

 A corporation is considered separate from its owners; who are the shareholders of that company.
 That means a corporation is a separate legal entity which is protected against its shareholders’ personal legal life and vice versa.
 The shareholders of a corporation are held responsible only to the extent of their respective shares in the company, including the profits and losses.

-Commonly, start-ups prefer to be formed as corporations in order to raise capital investment to grow the business as soon as possible.
-However, many different types of existing business entities change their status to a corporation in time, again in order to expand the volume of capital for the company.
+Commonly, start-ups prefer to be formed as corporations to raise capital investment to grow the business as soon as possible.
+However, many different types of existing business entities change their status to a corporation in time, again to expand the volume of capital for the company.

 Delaware is accepted as one of the most reliable places in the world to invest your money; since the corporate law structure of the state is business-friendly and very experienced in the field.
 Hence, despite business-related risks, lawfully everything is way more secure than it could have been in another U.S. state or country.
 This is why most investors prefer to invest their money in Delaware Corporations while making a choice.
 Also, more than %60 of Forbes 500 companies, as well as many other big firms and millions of others are incorporated in Delaware; therefore, the state has a reputation for running a business or making investments.